-I’ve been kind of geeking out over this week’s DIY fur clutch.
+I’ve been kind of geeking out over this week’s DIY fur clutch purse.
 Isn’t it just so cute!
-I absolutely love being able to carry my laptop and binder around in it.
+I absolutely love being able to carry my laptop and binder around in this cute faux fur bag.
 The belted closure is a great way to keep everything inside secure and the foldover design makes it a piece of cake to put together.
-This project takes about an hour to complete and I’ll walk you through every step of the way.

 The supplies you will need for this DIY fur clutch are super simple to find with Amazon.
 Below you can find what I’ll be using to complete this tutorial via shoppable (aff.) links or you could get similiar items at any craft store.

 First, cut both fabric pieces into 24″ x 19″ rectangles.
-Set your faux fur aside.
-Now, take out your magnetic closures and remove one set.
+Set your faux fur fabric aside.
+Now, take out your magnetic clasps and remove one set.

 Measure about 3″ in from either side of the long edge of your rectangle to mark your magnetic closure placement.
-Use the closure package directions to punch one side of the magnetic closure through your faux leather fabric.
+Use the closure package directions to punch one side of the magnetic snap closure through your faux leather fabric.
 I like to use jewelry pliers to fold each end of the closure into place for a snug fit.
-Be sure your magnet is showing one the leathery side of the fabric (or the “right” side.)
+Be sure your magnet is showing one the back of the fur side of the fabric (or the “right” side.)

 Now, the next step is to fold your faux leather in half hamburger style to mark where the other side of your magnetic closure should sit.
 Punch the opposite side into place so when you fold your fabric in half, the magnets meet up automatically.
 Repeat on the other side.

-Now, lay your faux fur over your leather fabric with both “right” sides facing together.
+Now, lay your faux fur over your leather fabric with both “right sides” facing together.
 Pin and sew around 3 of the raw edges leaving one of the smaller side seams open like a pouch.

-Before flipping your bag inside out, cut the corners so your bag will lay nicely.
+Before flipping your bag inside out to the wrong side, cut the corners so your bag will lay nicely.

 When you flip your clutch inside out, you should have something similiar to this:

-Now that your basic clutch is nearly complete, it’s time to add the belted closure.
-Cut a 2″ x 28″ strip and a 2″ x 10″ strip.
-The smaller strip will be folded in half for your buckle itself and the longer strip is what wraps around the top of the bag to the bottom part of the bag.
+Now that your basic diy fur clutch is nearly complete, it’s time to add the belted closure.
+Cut a piece of fabric into 2″ x 28″ strip and a 2″ x 10″ strip.
+The smaller strip will be folded in half for your buckle itself, and the longer strip is what wraps around the top of the bag to the bottom part of the bag.

 Use a leather punch (I love this one and have used it for 10 years) to create uniform holes starting at 17″ and space them out every 2″ for as long as you want.
 I only put 3 total holes in my strip because I like how it looks.